soriox/RealismController/README.md

 RealismController 0.5:

+* Controller Support (This is currently supports the old input system, a version with Unity's new input system will be released soon)
 * Independent movement speeds for each state (walking, jogging, running)
 * Animation State Manager (List of states below)
 * Adjustable turn/rotation smoothing on the Y-Axis